MicrosoftDocs/power-automate-docs/articles/minit/process-animation.md

 :::image type="content" alt-text="Screenshot of the playback time." source="media/process-animation/play-animation.png":::

 1. To play the animation, select **Play animation**.
-As the automation plays, the node numbers and the
+As the automation plays, the node numbers and edge colors on your process simulation change.
+To learn more, go to [Functions of animation elements](animation-elements.md).

     When you select **Play animation**, the button turns into **Pause automation**.